CashewRose/PyExercises/django_music/music/ReadMe.md

 values (null, "The Kinks", 1964)` to insert data into your `Artist` and `Song` tables

 # Optional Stretch Goals

+Goals for extending the exercise:
+1. Add Album model
+1. Create form for adding an Album to your db
+1. Write a URL conf, view, and template for viewing album data in a list
+1. Use a form model for the form, use class-based view with methods that return the data you want to bind to the template
+1. Rinse and repeat for Genre, and the existing Song and Artist models

+# Advanced Stretch Goals

 1. Style your templates with CSS by setting up your application to serve static files.
 1. Create a site template for your music history that both the artist list, and the artist detail templates extend.